slightknack/scrabble/README.md

 Eventually, I'd like to try:

 - Fleshing out more of the game
-- Compiling to wasm and putting it up on the web.
+- [x] Compiling to wasm and putting it up on the web.
+- making this network multiplayer?
+- or maybe a single-player game?